lrainsun/lrainsun.github.io/_posts/2019-10-29-time-drift.md

     ```

-# Why time drift after live migation
+# Why time drift after live migration

 When migrating VMs, the VM will be paused for a while but not restarted, so there can be a time difference of several seconds or more when the VM resumes.
 The problem also exists when we pause a VM.
 Linux guest which is paused via the hypervisor, does not longer "catch up" with realtime.
 The guests time stays behind for the duration of the pause.